sonalkumarsute/QA/README.md

 Things you may want to cover:

-* Ruby version
+* Please Use Ruby Version 2.6.3

-* System dependencies
+* Rails Version 5.1 and above

 * Configuration

-* Database creation
+* Mysql database used

 * Database initialization